 Should you prefer a closer view you can snorkel your way amongst giant clams, colourful corals and multi-hued fish in clear tropical waters.
 An experienced Dive Instructor can take you for an exhilarating introductory SCUBA dive, revealing even more of this breathtaking World Heritage-listed wonderland.
 Or you can choose to simply relax on the sun deck or in the open-bridge or spa as we cruise serenely through some of the most awe-inspiring scenery Australia has to offer.

-Day 1 depart Cairns board the Coral Princess Cruises small ship for a 5pm departure from Cairns.
+Day 1 depart Cairns board the Coral Expeditions' small ship for a 5pm departure from Cairns.
 As you depart and cruise Trinity Bay, there is time to settle in and explore your home for the next four nights.
 In the evening, join the crew and your travelling companions on the top deck to enjoy a glass of champagne as you cruise northward, passing Double Island and the pretty beachside village of Palm Cove.
 Admire a spectacular sunset over the World Heritage-listed rainforest of the Macalister Range.

 Day 2 Cooktown you have the morning to discover historical Cooktown.
 It was here that the famous explorer Captain James Cook took refuge during his voyage of discovery after claiming Australia as a British colony in 1770.
 You have the option to visit Cooktown's fascinating historical museum, featuring original artifacts from Cook's ship - Endeavour.
 See the original anchor and cannon, jettisoned overboard after Endeavour struck a reef and began taking on water.
 Cooktown is steeped in history with most stone buildings dating back almost a century.
 Enjoy time to discover Cooktown at your own pace.
 Perhaps visit the Botanic Gardens, where you may catch a glimpse of some native Australian wildlife including kangaroos and wallabies.
 This afternoon visit one of the remote uninhabited islands of the Great Barrier Reef.
 Join our marine biologist for a glass bottom boat tour over the colourful coral gardens and discover some of the 1500 species of tropical fish that call the reef home.
 You may wish to enjoy our first snorkelling opportunity for an up-close view of the hundreds of varieties of coral growing on this section of reef.
 The experienced crew will be on hand to provide assistance, advice and guided snorkelling tours for less experienced swimmers.